yurvon-screamo/Protoc.Runtime/README.md

 # Protoc Runtime Library

-The Protoc Runtime Library is a .NET library that facilitates the generation of C# code from Protocol Buffer files using protoc.
+The Protoc Runtime Library is a .NET library, which allows you to generate C# code from Protocol Buffer files at runtime.

 ## Features